 A few years ago, if you wanted to buy a decent LCD TV, chances are that you would not be able to find any good models under $500.
 Although the best models are still priced higher, you can find models that can serve you well in that price category.

-So far, we've tested 9 TVs under $500 in 2017.
-Black Friday deals for 2017 are on their way and below are our recommendations for the best TVs you can buy this fall.
+We've tested 17 TVs currently available under $500 and below are our recommendations for the best ones you can buy in 2018.

 Our recommendations above are what we think are currently the best cheap TVs under $500 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $500.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.